DimensionSwVento/wind-gis-tech-validation/README.md

 # PoC GIS Technologies

-   🌬️ **A Python-based wind energy suitability analysis tool using multicriteria decision making (MCDM) for spatial analysis.**

 ## 🎯 Purpose

-This proof-of-concept generates a Wind Suitability Index (WSI) by analyzing multiple spatial criteria including wind speed, terrain slope, and grid proximity.
-The system provides automated spatial analysis and reporting for wind energy site assessment.
+This proof-of-concept (PoC) generates a Wind Suitability Index (WSI) by analyzing the behavioral about of some technologies in GIS software applications with some spatial criteria including wind speed, terrain slope, and grid proximity.

 ## 🏗️ Architecture